-Grades 6-12 students arriving to a class late (after the tardy bell rings) may receive two demerits, and/or IST, and/or overnight suspension (at the discretion of the building administrator) with admittance the next day following a parent conference conducted by the principal or other designated admitting staff member.
-Student will not be allowed to attend school without a parent conference.
+Grades 1st-12th students arriving to a class late (after the tardy bell rings) may receive two demerits, and/or IST, and/or mandatory conference (at the discretion of the building administrator) with admittance the next day following a parent conference conducted by the principal or other designated admitting staff member.
+Students will not be allowed to attend school without a parent conference.